dev-bootcamp-2019/final-project-akp18/README.md

 12. Remove an existing Product.
 13. Switch account (using MetaMask) again and login as Shopper
 ![image](https://user-images.githubusercontent.com/43038291/51078656-85eb6e00-167e-11e9-8064-24c5ed59c52e.png)
 14. Browse different Store Fronts.
-You will have to click on the Load Products button once you select a store front from the Approved Store Front drop-down menu.
+You will have to click on the Browse Products button once you select a store front from the store front drop-down menu.
 ![image](https://user-images.githubusercontent.com/43038291/51078663-9e5b8880-167e-11e9-83cb-6a07876bfc82.png)
 15. Buy a Product by selecting the SKU of the product that you want to buy.
 16. Switch account (using MetaMask) again and login as Store Owner.